 Several industry bodies are in agreement that non-alcoholic alternatives should be encouraged alongside their alcoholic variants.

-The WSTA says the incoming government should “support and simplify the production, labelling and marketing of no-and-low alcohol products, including raising the ‘no-alcohol’ threshold to 0.5% abv”, a move also supported by SIBA.
+The WSTA says a new UK government should “support and simplify the production, labelling and marketing of no-and-low alcohol products, including raising the ‘no-alcohol’ threshold to 0.5% abv”, a move also supported by SIBA.

-In September last year, the UK government launched consultation to review the threshold for labelling a beverage as “alcohol-free”.
+In September last year, the UK launched a consultation process to review the threshold for labelling a beverage as “alcohol-free”.

 The consultation was to call for feedback on a proposal to raise the threshold for an “alcohol-free” drink to an abv of 0.5%, hoping to make alternatives to alcoholic drinks more widely available and popular.
 Currently, “alcohol-free” drinks in the UK must have an abv of 0.05% or less.
 Meanwhile, “low-alcohol” refers to any product with 1.2% abv or below.